strongSoda/myreads-udacity/README.md

 # udacity-my-reads

-This project helps you to manage your book habits.
+This project helps you to sort-out your books!

 Main features: